Sign In Register

 Is Yellowknife a Good Place to Live?

-Based on current data, Yellowknife receives an overall livability score of 4.0 out of 5.0, earning a grade of A. Key strengths include above-average household incomes, abundant sunshine, a low poverty rate, strong internet connectivity.
+Based on current data, Yellowknife receives an overall livability score of 3.6 out of 5.0, earning a grade of B+.
+Key strengths include above-average household incomes, abundant sunshine, a low poverty rate.
 Areas to be aware of include high housing costs, above-average unemployment.
-Yellowknife stands out as an excellent place to live, with strong marks across most quality-of-life indicators.
+Yellowknife offers a solid quality of life with a good balance of affordability, safety, and opportunity.

 Economy & Jobs